 Table of contents

-What is Tofu
+What Is Tofu

 What Does It Taste Like

-Tofu has a mild, subtle beany flavor and slight sweetness.
+It has a mild, subtle beany flavor and slight sweetness.
 The texture is relatively smooth, with a consistency ranging from custardy to extra firm.
 The coagulant makes a difference in the varieties.

 The beauty lies in its transformative ability, which can easily absorb flavors.
 It can be the star of the main dish, as a side that complements your meal, or as a secret binder to improve the texture of your food.
 Besides savory dishes, you can even use it to make desserts or smoothies!